google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-navigation-preload.md

 });

 const navigationRoute = new NavigationRoute(strategy, {
-  // Optionally, provide a whitelist/blacklist of RegExp's to determine
+  // Optionally, provide a allow/denylist of RegExps to determine
   // which paths will match this route.
-  // whitelist: [],
+  // allowlist: [],
-  // blacklist: [],
+  // denylist: [],
 });

 registerRoute(navigationRoute);